 The SEC is concerned with both actual and potential conflicts.
 As seen in the Centre Partners settlement, the SEC has pursued enforcement in situations where there is no actual conflict but the mere potential for a conflict exists.
 Therefore, an adviser must proactively evaluate its practices, procedures and relationships to determine whether they could possibly tempt the adviser to act in its own best interest over that of its investors.

 iv Disclosures in pre-commitment documents

-The SEC has emphasised its view that disclosures regarding potential conflicts of interest should be made in pre-commitment, rather than post-commitment, documents.
-This includes disclosures in a Form ADV, which have been described in SEC speeches as a ‘positive change’, but ‘not a sufficient remedy’.
+The SEC has continued to emphasise its view that disclosures regarding potential conflicts of interest should be made in pre-commitment, rather than post-commitment, documents.
+This includes disclosures in a Form ADV, which have been described in SEC speeches as a 'positive change', but 'not a sufficient remedy'.
 Post-commitment disclosures have been found generally to be insufficient, according to the SEC, because of the unique nature of the private equity industry.
-Namely, it is the SEC’s view that if limited partners were aware of potential conflicts of interest before committing capital to the fund, they could have bargained for a different arrangement with the adviser.
+Namely, it is the SEC's view that if limited partners were aware of potential conflicts of interest before committing capital to the fund, they could have bargained for a different arrangement with the adviser.
 The SEC has generally not been amenable to arguments that it is unfair for advisers to be held accountable for documents drafted long before the SEC began its focus on private equity.
-As Andrew Ceresney explained in his May 2016 speech, private equity advisers have always been investment advisers subject to the Advisers Act, and were therefore fiduciaries subject to the Advisers Act anti-fraud provisions.
+As Andrew Ceresney explained in his May 2016 speech,23 private equity advisers have always been investment advisers subject to the Advisers Act, and were therefore fiduciaries subject to the Advisers Act anti-fraud provisions.
 Notwithstanding this view, the SEC does appear to take into consideration certain other post-commitment disclosures, including limited partner advisory committee disclosures and consents.

 v Detailed disclosures